-5. Course learning outcomes
+Course learning outcomes

-Learning outcomes are statements on what successful students have achieved as the result of learning.
+Learning outcomes are statements of what successful students have achieved as the result of learning.
 These threshold statements of achievement and are linked to the knowledge, understanding and skills that a student will have gained on successfully completing a course.
-These are based on the Credit Level Descriptors for Higher Education (SEEC, 2016)1 and meet the external reference points required for Masters degree qualifications.

-5.1 Knowledge and understanding (KU)

-By the end of the programme the successful student will be able to:
+Upon successful completion of the the programme, students will have acquired the requisite knowledge and understanding to:

-- 5.1.1 Operate in complex, unpredictable and specialised contexts within either banking or international finance, requiring the selection and application from a wide range of advanced techniques and information sources. - 5.1.2 Exhibit a deep and systematic understanding within the fields of banking or international finance and the interrelationship of these with other relevant disciplines.
-In order to do this they will demonstrate an understanding of current theoretical and methodological approaches in banking or international finance and how these affect the way the knowledge base is interpreted. - 5.1.3 Use ideas at a high level of abstraction.
+- 5.1.1 Operate in complex, unpredictable and specialised contexts within either banking or international finance, requiring the selection and application from a wide range of advanced techniques and information sources.
+(KU) - 5.1.2 Exhibit a deep and systematic understanding within the fields of banking or international finance and the interrelationship of these with other relevant disciplines.
+In order to do this they will demonstrate an understanding of current theoretical and methodological approaches in banking or international finance and how these affect the way the knowledge base is interpreted. ( KU ) - 5.1.3 Use ideas at a high level of abstraction.
 As such they will be able to develop critical responses to existing theoretical discourses, methodologies or practices in banking or international finance and suggest new concepts or approaches.

-5.2 Specific skills (SS)

-By the end of the programme the successful student will be able to:

-- 5.2.1 Design and undertake substantial investigations to address significant areas of theory and/or practice in banking or international finance.
-As such they will select appropriate advanced methodological approaches and critically evaluate their effectiveness. - 5.2.2 Flexibly and creatively apply knowledge in unfamiliar contexts, synthesise ideas or information in innovative ways, and generate transformative solutions within the disciplines of banking or international finance. - 5.2.3 Undertake the analysis of complex, incomplete or contradictory evidence/data and judge the appropriateness of the enquiry methodologies used.
-In doing so, they will be able to recognise and argue for alternative approaches. - 5.2.4 Autonomously adapt their performance to multiple contexts within banking or international finance.

-5.3 Key transferable skills (KTS)

-By the end of the programme the successful student will be able to:

-- 5.3.1 Act with initiative in decision-making and access support within professional or given guidelines, accepting full accountability for outcomes. - 5.3.2 Autonomously implement and evaluate improvements to performance, drawing on innovative or sector best practice.

-1 SEEC (2016) "Credit Level Descriptors for Higher Education" (2016 Edition) SEEC: Luton.
-(Available at: http://www.seec.org.uk/wp-content/uploads/2016/07/SEEC-descriptors-2016.pdf)

-- 5.3.3 Work effectively with multiple teams as the team leader or team member.
-As such, they will be able to clarify tasks and make appropriate use of the capacities of team members, resolving likely conflict situations before they arise. - 5.3.4 Incorporate a critical ethical dimension to their practice, managing the implications of ethical dilemmas in banking or international finance.
-They will also be able to work proactively with others to formulate solutions. - 5.3.5 Use personal reflection to analyse their selves and own actions.
-As such they will make connections between known and unknown areas, to allow for adaptation and change. - 5.3.6 Identify, evaluate and maintain capabilities and qualities to support effective communication in a range of complex and specialised context within banking or international finance.
+(KU) - 5.2.1 Design and undertake substantial investigations to address significant areas of theory and/or practice in banking or international finance.
+As such they will select appropriate advanced methodological approaches and critically evaluate their effectiveness.
+(SS) - 5.2.2 Flexibly and creatively apply knowledge in unfamiliar contexts, synthesise ideas or information in innovative ways, and generate transformative solutions within the disciplines of banking or international finance.
+(SS) - 5.2.3 Undertake the analysis of complex, incomplete or contradictory evidence/data and judge the appropriateness of the enquiry methodologies used.
+In doing so, they will be able to recognise and argue for alternative approaches.
+(SS) - 5.2.4 Autonomously adapt their performance to multiple contexts within banking or international finance.
+(SS) - 5.3.1 Act with initiative in decision-making and access support within professional or given guidelines, accepting full accountability for outcomes. ( KTS ) - 5.3.2 Autonomously implement and evaluate improvements to performance, drawing on innovative or sector best practice. ( KTS ) - 5.3.3 Work effectively with multiple teams as the team leader or team member.
+As such, they will be able to clarify tasks and make appropriate use of the capacities of team members, resolving likely conflict situations before they arise.
+(KTS) - 5.3.4 Incorporate a critical ethical dimension to their practice, managing the implications of ethical dilemmas in banking or international finance.
+They will also be able to work proactively with others to formulate solutions. ( KTS ) - 5.3.5 Use personal reflection to analyse their selves and own actions.
+As such they will make connections between known and unknown areas, to allow for adaptation and change. ( KTS ) - 5.3.6 Identify, evaluate and maintain capabilities and qualities to support effective communication in a range of complex and specialised context within banking or international finance. ( KTS )

-6. Learning, teaching and assessment methods
+How will you learn?

-6.1 Learning
+Learning methods